hanin-mohamed/Docker/README.md

 ## Docker Networking - How Containers Communicate

-### Problem:
+### ❌ Problem:

 By default, containers are isolated from each other.
-If you have multiple containers that need to communicate (e.g., web app and database), you need a way to connect them.
+If multiple containers,(like a web app and a database), need to communicate, they won’t be able to unless they are properly connected.

 ### Solution: Docker Networks